 Balloon compression is an alternative to other procedures for trigeminal neuralgia, including microvascular decompression and stereotactic radiosurgery.
 Compared the microvascular decompression, balloon compression is nearly as effective but is associated with a higher rate of facial numbness and recurrence in the first 2 years.
 Compared to radiosurgery, balloon compression is more effective and works immediately, but radiosurgery offers the advantage of not requiring anesthesia or an incision.

 Balloon compression is successful in nearly 90% of patients with trigeminal neuralgia.
-Up to 20% to 30% of patients experience a recurrence in pain after a period of about two years.
+Up to 20% to 30% of patients experience a recurrence in pain after about two years.
 If and when pain recurs, the treatment can be repeated.

-The most important side effect of treatment is high likelihood of having some numbness in the face.
-However, most patients state that numbness is much more preferable to the pain they experienced prior to the procedure.
+The most important side effect of treatment is a high likelihood of having some numbness in the face.
+However, most patients state that numbness is much preferable to the pain they experienced before the procedure.

 There are some risks associated with balloon compression.
-However, the likelihood of experiencing a complication as a result of the procedure are extremely low.
+However, the likelihood of experiencing a complication as a result of the procedure is extremely low.
 The risks associated with balloon compression include:

 - Infection (<1%)